tsultan16/Function_Approximation-Neural-Networks/README.txt

-# Implementation and testing of some simple neural network algorithms and deep learning models (from
+# Implementation and testing of some simple neural network algorithms and deep learning models (adapted from
 the 'Deep Learning From Scratch' textbook by Seth Weidman):

 The 'neural_network_mod' scipt is a self-contained python module containing classes that can be